MartinHatas/bamboo-build-notifier/README.md

     Showing status changes of your favourite builds at Bamboo

-This utility is not working yet.
+##### This utility is not working yet.
 Minimal functionality that have to be implemented for using is:
 * Reflect fetched status of build on tray icon
 * Tray "bubble" notifications
+* Generate configuration stub on first run if configuration file does not exists
+* Fix logging into file

+##### Nice to have functionality
+* Configurable build checking interval
+* Open browser after click on the bubble

 ## Sample configuration
 1) Configuration is self describing